Fact-checked by the SnapMessages editorial team

 Quick Answer

-For anxiety relief in July 2025, meditation apps work best for mild, day-to-day stress, while therapy apps are more effective for clinical anxiety disorders.
+Meditation apps work best for mild, day-to-day stress, while therapy apps are more effective for clinical anxiety disorders.
 Studies show mindfulness-based apps reduce anxiety symptoms by up to 30%, but licensed therapy platforms like BetterHelp show 2x greater improvement in diagnosed generalized anxiety disorder cases.

 How Do Meditation Apps Actually Reduce Anxiety?